 Licensed Clinical Professional Counselor LCPC #7422 – State of Idaho

-Member of the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT)
+ICEEFT Supervisor Candidate, International Centre for Excellence in Emotionally Focused Therapy

 Master of Science, Counseling Psychology Emphasis in Marriage and Family Therapy, California Baptist University